Influence: Science and Practice: Liking

 Any one of the above methods may not help influence people, but used in combination, their effects can be magnified.

 Authority

-The Milgram experiment ran by Stanley Milgram provided some of the most stunning insights into how influential authority can be over others.
+The Milgram experiment run by Stanley Milgram provided insights into how influential authority can be over others.

 People often react in an automated fashion to commands from authority and even to symbols of authority (such as academic degrees, uniforms, expensive cars, etc.), even when their instincts suggest the commands should not be followed.

 Scarcity

 People tend to want things as they become less available.
 This has led advertisers to promote goods as "limited availability", or "short time only".

 It has also been shown that when information is restricted (such as through censorship), people want the information more and will hold that information in higher regard.

 Items are also given a higher value when they were once in high supply but have now become scarce.

 Unity

 People value being part of a team or group.
 Used in a negative way, it can create an "Us vs. Them" mentality.
 Used in a positive way, it can make people feel that they are part of a group in which everyone looks out for one another.